Search posts:

 Click here to buy a Vitamin B100 Complex Supplement.

-Also note that Delirium Tremens is powerfully related to Parkinson's disease and Lewy Body Dementia (again noting that these two diseases are basically the same disease but with different symptoms headlining during the initial presentation of the disease).
-Delirium Tremens involves both tremors (which makes it similar to Parkinson's) as well as hallucinations (which makes it similar to Lewy Body Dementia).
-But perhaps also worth noting is the fact that trauma exposure is something that can cause tremors as well as hallucinations, yet it is completely curable.
-Trauma is more of a psychological construct, of course, but actually, Trauma Psychology (as a relatively new discipline) focuses almost exclusively on a part of the body that represents the mind-body interface: the autonomic nervous system.
-This part of the nervous system is where we store any experience that felt like threatening in which we did not run, scream, fight, or complete the action that our bodies felt like we needed to do.
-For example, if you are in a car accident and you get pinned inside the car, you likely feel like running away, but you can't.
-This desire to run and save yourself gets trapped in the body and when it releases, the body shakes uncontrollably.
-See the video of a polar bear "shaking off" trauma below:
+Also note that alcoholism-induced delirium tremens is powerfully related to Parkinson's disease and Lewy body dementia (again noting that these two diseases are basically the same disease but with different symptoms headlining during the initial presentation of the disease).
+Delirium tremens involves both tremors (which makes it similar to Parkinson's) as well as hallucinations (which makes it similar to Lewy body dementia).
+But, in addition to noting that vitamin B3 and B2 deficiency can cause tremors and hallucinations, it is also worth noting that trauma exposure is something that can cause tremors as well as hallucinations, yet trauma can be released using trauma-informed therapies so that the body can be allowed to heal.
+Trauma is more of a psychological construct, of course, but actually, trauma psychology (as a relatively new discipline) and trauma-informed therapy focuses almost exclusively on a part of the body that represents the mind-body interface: the autonomic nervous system and the endocrine system.
+This part of the nervous system and endocrine system is where we store any experience felt threatening in which we did not run, scream, fight, or complete the action that our bodies felt like we needed to do in order to survive.
+For example, if you are in a car accident and you get pinned inside the car, you likely felt like running away, but you couldn’t.
+This desire to run and save yourself gets trapped inside the body and when it releases, the body shakes uncontrollably.

 https://www.youtube.com/watch?v=xDlR-wl7iFI

-The dopamine neurons play a role in addiction, but they also play a major role in Parkinson's disease, Lewy Body Dementia, and any disease that involves tremors or movement-related issues.
-If you suffer from any of the neurological disorders that we've discussed in this article, consider learning more at this link about Mucuna pruriens, an herb that supports dopamine production and dopamine receptor growth along with Methylene Blue, N-Acetyl-Cysteine, vitamin C, and vitamin B100 complex.
+The dopamine neurons play a role in addiction, but they also play a major role in Parkinson's disease, Lewy body dementia, and any disease that involves tremors or movement-related issues.
+If you suffer from any of the neurological disorders that we've discussed in this article, consider learning more about Mucuna pruriens, an herb that supports dopamine production and dopamine receptor growth along with Methylene Blue, N-Acetyl-Cysteine, vitamin C, and vitamin B100 complex.
+Another approach to treating dopamine-related movement disorders involves a change to either the ketogenic or the carnivore diet, both of which provide a massive supply of proteins that can be used to build neurotransmitters that the body needs for proper functioning.

 Click here to buy Mucuna pruriens.